Published on September 13, 2022 (updated on January 9, 2023)

-Hesitating on the size (what could be more normal!), you would like to check the length of a horizontal tube or the length of the cranks?
+Hesitating on the size, you would like to check the length of a horizontal tube or a length of cranks?
 The overwhelming majority of ads do not contain information about the frame geometry, so you have two options: 1. ask the seller (but it's a bit risky); 2. ask Google yourself (but it's a bit of a pain, especially if the bike is old).

 💡 The Cyclist House has chosen you simplify the task.
 The main frame geometry measurements (stack, reach, Seat tubeetc.) are provided as an indication.
-Who do we thank?
-Thank you The Cyclist House.
+Thanks to whom?

-Finally, the photos of the product, when taken by individuals, are often a source of frustration.
+Photos, when taken by individuals, are often a source of frustration.
 Is the chain really clean?
-Are the teeth of the cassette so well designed?
+Are the teeth of the Cassette so well designed?
 Isn't there a scratch on the crankset?
-It's not always easy to figure out.
+It is not always easy to see.

 💡 The Cyclist House has chosen the transparency.
-Our bikes are professionally photographed from every angle; the graphic interface allows you to zoom in on every detail, which our mechanics have lovingly prepared for you.
+Our bikes are professionally photographed from every angle; the interface allows you to zoom in on the smallest detail, which our mechanics have lovingly prepared for you.

 Check the seller's profile

 It doesn't cost anything, I'd even say it doesn't eat bread!
 Keep your eyes open: you don't want to make a deal with someone who is plagued with bad ratings and reviews.